 Making Waves believes that all children have the right to high-quality educational opportunities, to feel safe, and to prepare themselves for self- sufficiency.
 Wave-Makers strive to be fair and just and to treat others with respect.
 Each student is reminded to consider his or her own likes, biases, and prejudices and to appreciate a variety of perspectives.
 Wave-Makers are taught to master effective communication skills (including writing and public speaking) and to understand the effects of their actions and words.
 Students consider the impact of their decisions and behaviors on others and seek to advance what is in the best interest of all.

 Wave-Makers embody the following core values:

-- Self-Determination—Wave-Makers are agents of change with the power to define themselves and control their destiny.
+- Resilience—We are agents of change, who, through hard work and perseverance, have the power to define ourselves and to control our destiny.

-- Scholarship—Wave-Makers are life-long learners who aspire to – and achieve – academic excellence.
+- Scholarship—We are life-long learners who aspire to and achieve academic excellence.